Sunil-Pradhan/npm-cheatsheet/README.md

 ## NPM Prune

-Remove all unused packages(remove modules not listed in package.json):
+Remove all unused packages(It remove modules not listed in package.json):

 ```
 npm prune